 - Drainage hole design: there is a drain hole in the bottom of each mini resin animal plant pot to help the plant breathe...

 - Check the dimension: this resin succulent pot planter measures approx. 11.5 x 10 x 8.5 cm /4.5 x 3.9 x 3.3 inches, mini in...

 - ღ DIMENSION - 13.5 x 6 x 3.5 inch (L x W x H) **Plants Are NOT Included**

-- ღ MATERIAL - This vintage log planter is hand-made from high-quality and eco-friendly resin, which will not rot or become...
+- ღ MATERIAL - This vintage log like planter is made from resin (NOT WOOD).
+The durability and versatility of Resin allows...

 - ღ FEATURES - There is a small hole at the bottom of the log planter that allows water to drain through the soil, keeping...